lake-wg/authz/draft-ietf-lake-authz.md

 Here is a summary of the changes needed in the ELA reverse flow:

 * Voucher_Info and Voucher are transported in EDHOC message_2 and message_3, respectively (instead of message_1 and message_2).
-* The EAD_2 and EAD_3 fields carry EAD items identified with labels TBD1 and TBD2, respectively.
+* The EAD_2 and EAD_3 fields carry critical EAD items identified with labels -TBD1 and -TBD2, respectively.
 * The VREQ / VRES protocol takes place between message_2 and message_3.
 * The Voucher_Request carries G_Y instead of G_X, and the transcript hash TH_2 instead of the hash H_message_1.
 * Stateless operation of V (see {{stateless-v}}) is not supported